 Tangzhong or water roux is a cooked mix of flour and water used in breadmaking.
-It makes the bread softer and increase its shelf life.
+It makes the bread softer and increases its shelf life.

 What does that have to do with this custard looking thing, you ask?
 Well for ages I believed that these were made with dough conditioners and bleached flour and what not.
 Little did I know that they had a trick up the sleeve that made these breads soft as feather while keeping it preservative and chemical free!